 Welcome to the Wildlife Center!

-During your visit, stop by the Wildlife Center, home to rescued animals that serve as ambassadors for their species and bring awareness to the important role they play in our ecosystem.
+During your visit, stop by the Wildlife Center, home to rescued, non-releasable animals that serve as ambassadors for their species and bring awareness to the important roles they play in our ecosystem.

 Meet the Animals

-• Oliver is our resident Bard Owl, and Fern is our Great Horned Owl.
+Oliver (pictured left) is our resident Bard Owl, and Fern (pictured above) is our Great Horned Owl.
 Great Horned Owls, called “tigers of the sky” are the biggest owls in South Carolina.
 They don’t really have horns, and they are almost silent in flight.
 Fern and Oliver came to Magnolia after a car accident.
 Fern is completely blind — but she always knows where her food is and enjoys listening to Oliver next door and all the wild owls that fly by.

 • Our screech owls Pip and Bruce are small but mighty!
 They are full grown and a fun fact - they will stretch nice and tall to mimic tree branches, or fluff out to mimic bark.